 Alcoholism

 My father was (is?) a heavy drinker.
 Alllll the stereotypical stuff.
-He’d reek of booze and try to hide it with cologne and gum.
+He’d reek of booze and try to hide it with cologne and gum and breath mints.
 He’d hide his alcohol, well, everywhere.
 He lied.
 Always.
 About everything.
 Sometimes he came home.
 Sometimes he didn’t.
 And he was violent.

 One thing was for sure, though.
-It was bad news for everyone anytime he got drunk.
+It was bad news for everyone anytime he drank alcohol.

 My parents would fight.
 There was a whole lot of screaming and yelling and verbal abuse.